MegaScenes/dataset/README.md

 If a scene has an id of `422678`, it translates to the directory `422/678/`.

 The data associated with the scene resides in the latter subfolder.

+# License
+This dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The photos in the `images/` folder have their own licenses.